2020 NBA Mock Draft: 2 Rounds

 - The San Antonio Spurs have a lot of quality players with Dejounte Murray as the starting point guard with Patrick Mills as the backup point guard.
 Both point guards averaged 10 points per game with Mills stepping up while Murray is injured.
 San Antonio also has Bryn Forbes playing well at shooting guard with 2017 first round pick out of Colorado Derrick White stepping up averaging over 10 points per game while 2018 first round pick Lonnie Walker IV is injured.
 San Antonio also has two of the NBA's best forwards in small forward DeMar DeRozan and power forward Lamarcus Aldridge.
 Backup small forward Rudy Gay has steped up as well.

 - I'm giving Sacramento one last big for depth which will help them get to the playoffs next season if their players cannot stay healthy next season.
 Let's face it, this team only has 2 players that played 64 games with Hield and Barnes.
-Fox played 49 games and this team is finally gelling into a future contender winning six out of ten games heading into the NBA All Star Game.
+There isn't a center worth taking at 12, so I'll give the Kings a power forward for depth here.

 - New Orleans has Lonzo Ball and Jrue Holliday at point guard with J.J.
 Reddick and Josh Hart at shooting guard with all four guards averaging over 10 points per game.
 Small forward Brandon Ingram and rookie power forward Zion Williamson are their two leading scorers.
 This team still lacks a starting center, but last years other first round pick Jaxson Hayes could still develop into a starting center down the road with a good offseason.

 - The Pelicans can ignore need and take the best player on the board here.
-Cole Anthony is a player that was once considered a top 5 pick back in January.
-Getting him at thirteen is a huge bargain for the Pelicans.
+Aaron Nesmith is a player that is generating buzz as a lottery pick despite suffering a season ending injury in 2019.

 Orlando Magic: Tyrese Maxey, SG, Kentucky